na-stewart/sanic-security/README.md

 Sanic Security uses role based authorization with wildcard permissions.

-Roles are created for various job functions.
-The permissions to perform certain operations are assigned to specific roles.
 Users are assigned particular roles, and through those role assignments acquire the permissions needed to perform particular system functions.
 Since users are not assigned permissions directly, but only acquire them through their role (or roles), management of individual user rights becomes a matter of simply assigning appropriate roles to the